msu-netlab/MSU_CSCI_566_PAs/README.md

 ![image](images/grenades.png)

 Notice that there are two `grenade_throw` messages.
-The represent implementation options for how a client might announce a grenade to other clients - either directly, or through the server.
+They represent implementation options for how a client might announce a grenade to other clients - either directly, or through the server.

 The "Grenades" application may need to perform the following transmissions:
   - client to server (c-s) transmission.
 For example, a client sends a `position` message to the server.